muxa/hubitat/apps/scene-switch/README.md

 * Specify which switches to turn off
 * Specify switches to turn for up to 3 scenes
-* When scene switch is turned off it activates the next scene and turns itself back on, unless that whas the last scene
+* When scene switch is turned off and quickly tured back on it activates the next scene
-* Turning any of the linked switches in the Off group on turns the scene switch on in a "override" mode, in which the next scene is Off

 Usage example:

+* Use a one light switch to optionnally turn on or off other light switches (changing the schene)
 * Use a downstairs switch (dummy switch, not wired to any light) to be able to switch off all lights upstairs, and turn on only a subset of those lights

 ## App Installation